Shuji Ogino: Education, training, and positions

-Ogino graduated from University of Tokyo School of Medicine, and from University of Tokyo Graduate School of Medicine.
-He underwent internship at U.S. Naval Hospital Okinawa in Japan from 1994 to 1995.
-After coming to the United States, Ogino underwent residency training in anatomic pathology and clinical pathology at Allegheny General Hospital (Drexel University) from 1995 to 1997, and at Case Western Reserve University/University Hospitals Case Medical Center from 1997 to 1999.
-He underwent fellowship training in molecular pathology at University of Pennsylvania Medical Center from 1999 to 2000.
-After postdoctoral fellowship at University of Pennsylvania, he joined Dana–Farber Cancer Institute, Brigham and Women's Hospital, and Harvard Medical School as Instructor in Pathology in 2001.
-Ogino was promoted to Assistant Professor in 2004, to Associate Professor in 2008, and to Professor of the institutes in 2015.
-He received a Master of Science in Epidemiology degree from Harvard T.H.
-Chan School of Public Health in 2010, and then subsequently obtained a secondary faculty appointment (Associate Professor) in 2012, promoted to Professor at that school in 2015.
-Ogino became Chief of Program in MPE Molecular Pathological Epidemiology at Brigham and Women's Hospital in 2016, and an associate member of Broad Institute of MIT and Harvard in 2017.
+Shuji Ogino graduated from the University of Tokyo School of Medicine, and from the University of Tokyo Graduate School of Medicine.
+From 1994 to 1995 he underwent internship in Japan at U.S. Naval Hospital Okinawa.

+After coming to the United States, from 1995 to 1997 Ogino underwent residency training in anatomic pathology and clinical pathology at Allegheny General Hospital (Drexel University), and from 1997 to 1999 at Case Western Reserve University/University Hospitals Case Medical Center.

+From 1997 to 1999 he underwent fellowship training in molecular pathology at the University of Pennsylvania Medical Center.
+After a postdoctoral fellowship at the University of Pennsylvania, in 2001 he joined Dana–Farber Cancer Institute, Brigham and Women's Hospital, and Harvard Medical School as Instructor in Pathology.
+He was promoted to Assistant Professor in 2004, to Associate Professor in 2008, and to Professor of the institutes in 2015.

+In 2010 he received a Master of Science in Epidemiology degree from Harvard T.H.
+Chan School of Public Health, and subsequently obtained a secondary faculty appointment (Associate Professor) in 2012, promoted to Professor at that school in 2015.

+Ogino became Chief of Program in MPE (Molecular Pathological Epidemiology) at Brigham and Women's Hospital in 2016, and an associate member of Broad Institute of MIT and Harvard in 2017.